balthazar-space/Case-and-housing-design/README.md

 # Case and design
-Balthazar's casing or a housing and  design.
+Balthazar's casing or a housing and its design.

-This is the place for CAD and 3D ready-to-print files and design proposals.
+This is the place for pictures of casing design and 3D ready-to-print files and other design proposals.

+A new reorganisation of the files starting from the 1st ever version v0.1, going over to the current v0.2 Each future version will have its iteration version, with pitures of made elements and assembled casings, 3D print-ready files, documentation, and adjoining files to ease and explain assembly process.

-We encourage you to adopt casing openings to a certain SoM (systems on a Module) and outputs.
+In the case of modifying the case, we encourage you to precisely indicate and include short descriptions of casing openings to a certain SoM (systems on a Module) and outputs.

 Those files will be updated as we move on and as revisions change to a final look and also materials will vary.
+We will ensure that home and industrial versions are made, so that everyone can make case, wheather as a school project, cheaper home D-I-Y or ready for mass production.

-About the file formats - well..the truth is following.
+About the file formats - the truth is following.
 The issues we are encountering and it is as it might be somewhat problematic with Open Source software.
 CAD is complicated on Linux, as it is a big